hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 _Key achievements and responsibilities_

  * Setting up and scripting deployment pipelines and automating release process and pipelines.
- * Build realtime monitoring dashboard with build status in React/typescript on top of Jenkins API
+ * Build realtime monitoring dashboard with build status and awareness of the shippability in React/typescript on top of Jenkins API
  * Supporting teams with their CI/CD process and the implementation of build pipelines and git hooks.

 **Test Engineer** - *November 2014 - December 2016*